DPDK/dpdk/doc/guides/sample_app_ug/vhost.rst

 The above message indicates that device 0 has been registered with MAC address cc:bb:bb:bb:bb:bb and VLAN tag 1000.
 Any packets received on the NIC with these values is placed on the devices receive queue.
-When a virtio-net device transmits packets, the VLAN tag is added to the packet by the Intel® DPDK vhost sample code.
+When a virtio-net device transmits packets, the VLAN tag is added to the packet by the DPDK vhost sample code.

 .. |vhost_net_arch| image:: img/vhost_net_arch.png